 For us, the most expensive part traveling to Europe is getting there… and this time we were paying for 5 flights instead of 2!
 In preparation for this trip, we transferred a buttload of AMEX Membership Rewards® points to Flying Blue.
-(We earned the points through a limited time offering on the American Express Platinum Card.)
+(We earned the points through a limited time offering on The Platinum Card® from American Express.)
 We also transferred some Chase Ultimate Rewards® points to help cover the cost.
 In the end, each round-trip flight on Delta (through Air France) cost about 50,000 Flying Blue points.

 Meals and Tours